suguruwataru/alpha-gamma/README.md

 wrong.

-As seen in the [alpha blending](#alpha-blending) equations, R/G/B values never appear in the equations: they are always multiplied by the alpha value that comes from the same color data.
+As seen in the [alpha blending](#alpha-blending) equations, R/G/B values never appear by themselves in the equations: they are always multiplied by the alpha value that comes from the same color data.
 As a result, if we have

     R' = R * alpha
     G' = G * alpha